 As defined by the American Music Therapy Association, music therapy is “…an established healthcare profession that uses music to address physical, emotional, cognitive, and social needs of individuals of all ages.”
 Music therapy is administered by trained professionals who have been educated at an approved music therapy program and nationally certified by the Certification Board for Music Therapy (CBMT).
 Music therapists possess musical, clinical, therapeutic, and professional skills.

-Programs
+Music Therapy Programs

 Private Sessions

 Private Sessions are individualized and cater to each client’s wants and needs.
-These can include movement, singing, instrument playing and or/ songwriting.
+These can include movement, singing, instrument playing and/or songwriting.
 During the first few sessions, our therapists will work with the student or caretaker to develop an appropriate plan to work toward.

 Musical Memories

-Join our Music Therapist, Kristen McSorely, to sing and reminisce together in this one hour program.
+Join our Music Therapist, Lisa Townsend, to sing and reminisce together in this free one hour program.
 In partnership with the Colorado Chapter of Alzheimer’s Association, Musical Memories is for individuals experiencing memory loss and their families and caregivers.
 We’ll utilize music to increase overall brain functioning and encourage emotional awareness.
-Musical Memories takes place the 1st Fridays of every month, 11 a.m. – 12 p.m.
-MT.
-We look forward to seeing you and making music together.

 Musical Pathways

-Meet our Therapists
+Meet our Music Therapists

 Amy Sweetin

 Amy received her BA in Music Therapy from Seattle Pacific University in 2012, and after completing her internship was Board Certified in 2013.
 She also completed training in Neurologic Music Therapy in 2013 and began training music therapy interns as a Clinical Supervisor in 2017.
-She has extensive clinical experience in geriatrics and older adults with memory needs, children and adults with developmental disabilities and special needs, Autism Spectrum Disorder, and adolescent and adult mental health.

 Kristen McSorley

 Kristen received her Master’s degree in Music Therapy from Slippery Rock University which emphasized culturally responsive approaches to music therapy.
 Practicing since 2014, she has worked with clients of all ages and abilities, from infants in neonatal intensive care to elders in hospice.
-Her clinical interests and expertise include: mental health, neurodivergent children and adults, intellectual & developmental disabilities, children and teens, medical, survivors of trauma, and wellness.
-She has additional training in early childhood music therapy, drum circle facilitation, and guided imagery and music.

 Partner Organizations

 In addition to private sessions, Swallows Hill works with many partners to provide onsite programming including Developmental Pathways, Rocky Mountain Region VA Medical Center, the Alzheimer’s Association and various memory care centers.
-Please contact us for more information.